MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 In those cmdlets, property sets are controlled by the following parameters:

 - _PropertySets_: This parameter accepts one or more available property set names separated by commas.
-The available property sets are described in [Property sets in Exchange Online PowerShell V2 cmdlets](cmdlet-property-sets.md).
+The available property sets are described in [Property sets in Exchange Online PowerShell module cmdlets](cmdlet-property-sets.md).
 - _Properties_: This parameter accepts one or more property names separated by commas.

 You can use the _PropertySets_ and _Properties_ parameters together in the same command.

 We've also included a Minimum property set that includes a bare minimum set of required properties for the cmdlet output (for example, identity properties).
-The properties in the Minimum property sets are also described in [Property sets in Exchange Online PowerShell V2 cmdlets](cmdlet-property-sets.md).
+The properties in the Minimum property sets are also described in [Property sets in Exchange Online PowerShell module cmdlets](cmdlet-property-sets.md).

 - If you don't use the _PropertySets_ or _Properties_ parameters, you automatically get the properties in the Minimum property set.
 - If you use the _PropertySets_ or _Properties_ parameters, you get the specified properties **and** the properties in the Minimum property set.